stackhpc/stackhpc-kayobe-config/doc/source/configuration/kayobe-automation.rst

     * REGISTRY_PASSWORD
     * TEMPEST_OPENRC

-Note if using multiple environments and are not sharing secrets between environments then each of must have the environment name prefix for each enviromment for example
+Note if you are using multiple environments and not sharing secrets between environments then each of must have the environment name prefix for each enviromment for example
     * PRODUCTION_KAYOBE_AUTOMATION_SSH_PRIVATE_KEY
     * PRODUCTION_KAYOBE_VAULT_PASSWORD
     * PRODUCTION_REGISTRY_PASSWORD